ChuseCubr/RM-Docket/README.md

 Go to the [releases tab](https://github.com/ChuseCubr/RM-Docket/releases), download the .rmskin file, and open it with Rainmeter.

 Edit `Schedule\schedule.csv` to your needs.
 By default, it's set to ISO weeks (Sunday first day of the week).
-To change, please see [configuration section](#configuration).
+To change this, please see the [configuration section](#configuration).

 > If you want to turn off or change the example mouse actions, go into the `Schedule\Actions` folder and edit the CSV files.